moriishika/evolvebymoriishikaa/life.md

-# A life has been created
+# The life is in process to become completely ready